NGC 602, a young star cluster in the Small Magellanic Cloud (one of our satellite galaxies). Courtesy of James Webb: https://flic.kr/p/2qpDJJQ

 Connected Community

-Connect with fellow enthusiasts, share discoveries, and explore the wonders of the cosmos together.
+Connect with fellow enthusiasts, share in new astro discoveries, and explore the wonders of the cosmos.

 Stay informed with our monthly newsletter featuring celestial event updates, club news, and skywatching tips.